-Type of risk Risk description Management action Legal and The Group has to comply with a wide The Group As compliance as regulatory risks across its businesses and has an indirect obligation to ensure its mutual clients comply with their legal and regulatory requirements.
+Legal and The Group has to comply with a wide regulatory range of legal and regulatory requirements risks across its businesses and has an indirect obligation to ensure its mutual clients comply with their legal and regulatory requirements.
 Breach of these requirements could affect adversely the Group's relationship with regulators and clients and expose us to additional risks including reputational damage, loss of client confidence, financial penalties, or the withdrawal of the regulatory approvals we require to conduct our business.